 After about 4-6 weeks the culture will start to turn brown and production will decrease.
 That is the time to start a new culture.
 Once the new culture is producing, you can throw the old one out.

 There are a couple of other worms types similar to micro worms including Walter worms and banana worms.
-There have been over 28,000 species of nematodes described, so it is possible they are different species.
-There is a bit of difference in the size but it is probably not critical in most cases.
+They are different species.
+There have been over 28,000 species of nematodes described, There is a bit of difference in the size but it is probably not critical in most cases.
 I have found that the banana worms are more productive but the cultures go bad faster.
 You might have different results.
 Try all three to see which work best for you.
 It may not make sense to keep cultures of all three.

 Microworms make a great compliment to baby brine shrimp for feeding newly hatched tropical fish.
 The effort to culture them is definitely worth the effort.